sd19spring/FlagQuest/usage.md

 of LGBTQ+ flags into fun puzzles.
 As the game’s player, you wander through the dark, navigating around or overcoming obstacles to collect the different colors of your identity.
-As you collect each color, you’ll learn more about the history of the flag and the identity that it represents.
+As you collect each flag, you’ll learn more about the history of the flag and the identity that it represents.

 ## Authors